atrsoftgmbh/atrshmlog/readme.txt

 The directories are
 - bin
-  The binary files that are needed to build the module The files in the folder itself are for the linux x86 64 architecture and similar systems like BSD and Solaris.
+  The files that are needed to build the module
+  The files in the folder itself are for the linux x86 64 architecture and similar systems like BSD and Solaris.